prestodb/presto/docs/0.86/_sources/develop/spi-overview.txt

-This interface is too big to list in this documentation, but if you are interested in seeing strategies for implementing these methods, look at the Example HTTP connector and the Cassandra connector.
+This interface is too big to list in this documentation, but if you are interested in seeing strategies for implementing these methods, look at the :doc:`example-http` and the Cassandra connector.
 If your underlying data source supports schemas, tables and columns, this interface should be straightforward to implement.
 If you are attempting to adapt something that is not a relational database (as the Example HTTP